-Many people ask us if it is safe to be in a kayak near orca whales.
+Many people ask us if it is safe to watch orca whales from a kayak.
 The answer is an emphatic YES!
 These intelligent predators have never injured a human in the wild.
 Orcas are extremely aware of their surroundings and do not collide with boats.
 They approach kayakers with the same respect that we offer them.

-As far as other marine mammals go, the San Juan Islands are home to thousands of harbor seals and we see them in large numbers on all the kayak tours.
-Northern sea lions, California sea lions, and elephant seals are seen infrequently during the summer months.
+As far as other marine mammals go, the San Juan Islands are home to five thousand harbor seals and we see them in large numbers on all the kayak tours.
+Northern sea lions, California sea lions, and elephant seals are seen infrequently during the summer months but commonly in spring and fall.
 River otters and minks are frequently seen along shore on our camping tours.

 Read more details about our whale watching success in the San Juan Islands where we specialize in finding orcas or killer whales.
 See graphs and historical data on our San Juan Islands Killer Whale Information page.